Skip to main content

 Second World War

-According to the 1936 census only 10% of the Maori population was urban.
+According to the 1936 census, only 10% of the Maori population was urban.
 Within a few decades the number would rise to over 80%.
 This massive shift was sparked by the Second World War.
-The Manpower Act was used to direct young Māori men who were ineligible for the military to work in essential industries, often located in cities.
-Young Māori women were directed to work in factories in town.
+The Manpower Act was used to direct young Māori men who were not in the military to work in essential industries, which were often located in cities.
+Young Māori women were directed to work in factories.
 The Māori Affairs Department appointed six Māori welfare officers to assist young women away from home.

 Migration following the war

-By 1945, just over 25% of the Māori population was now urban.
-However the number of Māori living in cities was still very low relative to total city populations.
-The Māori population of Wellington was less than 1% of the total population, and in Auckland it was 2%.
+By 1945, just over 25% of the Māori population was urbanised.
+However, the number of Māori living in cities was still very low relative to total city populations.
+The Māori population of Wellington was less than 1% of the total population, while the Auckland figure was 2%.

 Relocation continues